Bain Capital: 1990s

 In 1994, Bain invested in Steel Dynamics, based in Fort Wayne, Indiana, a prosperous steel company that has grown to the fifth largest in the US, employs about 6,100 people, and produces carbon steel products with 2010 revenues of $6.3 billion on steel shipments of 5.3 million tons.
 In 1993, Bain acquired the Armco Worldwide Grinding System steel plant in Kansas City, Missouri and merged it with its steel plant in Georgetown, South Carolina to form GST Steel.
 The Kansas City plant had a strike in 1997 and Bain closed the plant in 2001, laying off 750 workers when it went into bankruptcy.
 The South Carolina plant closed in 2003 but subsequently reopened under a different owner.
 At the time of its bankruptcy it reported $553.9 million in debts against $395.2 in assets.
 Bain reported $58.4 million in profits, the employee pension fund had a liability of $44 million.

 Bain's investment in Dade Behring represented a significant investment in the medical diagnostics industry.
-In 1994, Bain, together with Goldman Sachs Capital Partners completed a carveout acquisition of Dade International, the medical diagnostics division of Baxter International in a $440 million acquisition.
+In 1994, Bain, together with Goldman Sachs Alternatives completed a carveout acquisition of Dade International, the medical diagnostics division of Baxter International in a $440 million acquisition.
 Dade's private equity owners merged the company with DuPont's in vitro diagnostics business in May 1996 and subsequently with the Behring Diagnostics division of Hoechst AG in 1997.
 Aventis, the successor of Hoechst, acquired 52% of the combined company.
 In 1999, the company reported $1.3 billion of revenue and completed a $1.25 billion leveraged recapitalization that resulted in a payout to shareholders.
 The dividend, taken together with other previous shareholder dividends resulted in an eightfold return on investment to Bain Capital and Goldman Sachs.
 Revenues declined from 1999 through 2002 and despite attempts to cut costs through layoffs the company entered into bankruptcy in 2002.
 Following its restructuring, Dade Behring emerged from Bankruptcy in 2003 and continued to operate independently until 2007 when the business was acquired by Siemens Medical Solutions.
-Bain and Goldman lost their remaining stock in the company as part of the bankruptcy.
+Bain and Goldman Sachs lost their remaining stock in the company as part of the bankruptcy.

 By the end of the decade, Bain Capital was on its way to being one of the top private equity firms in the nation, having increased its number of partners from 5 to 18, having 115 employees overall, and having $4 billion under its management.
 The firm's average annual return on investments was 113 percent.
 It had made between 100 and 150 deals where it acquired and then sold a company.